 Program Assistant Discount:

 If you are fluent in Spanish and interested in helping with the daily operations of the Madrid Program during your five weeks in Spain, you may apply to be a Program Assistant.
-Chosen Assistants must arrive in Madrid a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 10 hours per week for the duration of the program.
+Chosen Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 15 hours per week for the duration of the program.
 You also will need to remain in Madrid for two weekends while the program is in session.
 Chosen Assistants will have their Room & Board fees waived as compensation for their service.
 An email with a detailed job description and application will be sent out to all registered participants by April 1st.
 Applications for the Program Assistant position are due by April 15th and a decision will be announced in May.

 Financial Aid Information